rkp8000/gcp_tensorflow_gpu_install_and_benchmarks/README.md

 You may also be asked to pay a ~$70 confirmation charge to ensure you're not a robot, which will appear as additional credits on your account.
 I found this a bit strange but paid anyway since I assumed I'd probably use it eventually once my free credits ran out.
 You might not have to do this, however, as my quota increase request was approved even before my payment went through.

 ## Configure your VM instance
-Once your GPU has been increased to 1, go to "Compute Engine"->"VM" instances and click "CREATE INSTANCE" to spin up a new VM instance.
+Once your GPU has been increased to 1, go to "Compute Engine"->"VM instances" and click "CREATE INSTANCE" to spin up a new VM instance.

 Name your instance (e.g. 'tf-demo').